hjdhjd/homebridge-unifi-protect/docs/MQTT.md

   * Doorbell ring events.
   * Liveview-related events, including the security system accessory and security alarm.
   * Motion events.
-  * Snapshot events,including publishing the actual images over MQTT.
+  * Snapshot events, including publishing the actual images over MQTT.

 ### How to configure and use this feature